 Great drinks are just as important as tasty food at your ugly sweater party.
 To keep everyone happy, offer a selection of both adult beverages and alcohol-free options.

-Cozy holiday parties call for warm-me-up sips, such as mulled wine (which will also make your house smell wonderful) and hot toddies.
+Cozy holiday parties call for warm-me-up sips, such as mulled wine (which will also make your house smell wonderful) and pear martinis.
 If you’re feeling especially festive, pop open a bottle or two of sparkling wine to set the mood.

 And don’t leave your bottles of wine out in the cold!
 Keep the theme going right through to the drink table by dressing them up in an adorable ugly sweater and matching hat.
 They’re just the right size for your favorite 750-milliliter bottle, regardless of whether you prefer red or white.